 While a relatively small group of individuals, the list of clinical, academic, teaching and research accomplishments of the group make this a truly distinguished and accomplished group of academic surgeons.

-Bruce Shirmer, MD Chief, General Surgery Division
+Bruce Schirmer, MD Chief, General Surgery Division

 The Division of General Surgery actively fulfills all the missions of our department.
 We provide exemplary clinical service, and the members of the division are among the busiest in the department in terms of numbers of patients seen and operative procedures performed.
 All surgeons use the full amount of their allotted clinic time to see new patients and perform surgical consultations in the outpatient setting.
 Various members of the team are in the operating room on all weekdays, and we use our allotted operative time at close to a 100% efficiency.
 We cover a high percentage of the night and weekend emergency general surgery call and consultation schedule as well.
 All members of the division have consistently provided greater than anticipated levels of clinical service and procedures on an annual basis.

 While the members of the division handle all problems in general surgery when on call, their elective practices tend to focus on several areas.
 Drs.
 Friel, Hedrick and Hoang are all board certified colorectal surgeons and provide comprehensive service for diseases of the colon, rectum, and perianal conditions.
 Dr. Hallowell, myself and the annual Instructor in Minimally Invasive Surgery provide similar comprehensive service for diseases of the foregut, including metabolic and bariatric operative procedures, as well as repair of all forms of abdominal wall hernias and treatment of biliary tract disease and small bowel problems.
-Dr. Schenk provides the region’s highest quality venous access for hemodialysis and peritoneal access for peritoneal dialysis.

 Members of the division have been consistently high performers in the clinical arena when measured by objective criteria such as numbers of operative procedures, numbers of RVUs per specialty, patient satisfaction scores, national quality review databases, and other measures of clinical outcomes.
 Several have received institutional awards for clinical excellence (including Drs.
 Hallowell, Hedrick and Friel).
 I have founded the metabolic and bariatric surgery service and pioneered the use of minimally invasive surgical techniques for many of the abdominal operations for which these are now used.
 Drs.
 Hedrick, Hallowell, Hoang and Friel are now using robotic approaches to cases where this is advantageous.
 Dr. Hedrick has been an international leader in the area of Early Recovery After Surgery (ERAS), and has, along with Dr. Friel, instituted that system to dramatic effect in improvement of results for our patients undergoing colorectal surgery.
 The ERAS system has now been adopted by all the other surgical services in the department, with great benefit to many patients.
-Dr. Schenk has the highest reported patency rates for his venous access procedures than any other surgeon in the region, and perhaps one of the best track records nationally.

 While clinical service is a stellar accomplishment of our division, the quality of teaching by the members of the therein is probably unequaled in any other such size group in the entire institution.
 ALL members of the Division receive outstanding evaluations of their teaching efforts by residents and medical students.
-Drs.
-Friel, Schenk and myself have been awarded the Master Educator Award from the institution, its highest award for teaching and an award given annually to one individual from the entire medical school faculty.
+Dr. Friel and I have been awarded the Master Educator Award from the institution, its highest award for teaching and an award given annually to one individual from the entire medical school faculty.
 Dr. Friel has won a national award for teaching from the Association for Surgical Education, and institutional awards for his teaching that are lengthy in number but include Deans Award for Teaching, All-University Teaching Award, and awards for medical student teaching including Baccalaureate Speaker, Convocation Speaker, Robley Dunglison Award (twice), and graduation Marshall (twice).
 He has been Surgery Faculty Educator of the Year.
 He has served as Associate Program Director in Surgery for a decade prior to his becoming current Program Director in 2017.
 I personally have also been Faculty Educator of the Year for the Department on several occasions, served as Program Director from 2000 to 2017, and received a national teaching award from The Society for Surgery of the Alimentary Tract.

 Bruce Schirmer, MD